jeyanandhini/phase-1-BHAGYASREE200/Famous Inventors of computer science/personality.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------

-| **🏆** [**Tony Hoare**](https://en.wikipedia.org/wiki/Tony_Hoare)   **ony Hoare developed the sorting algorithm quicksort in 1959–1960.He also developed Hoare logic for verifying program correctness, and the formal language communicating sequential processes (CSP) to specify the interactions of concurrent processes (including the dining philosophers problem) and the inspiration for the programming language occam.**
+| **🏆** [**Tony Hoare**](https://en.wikipedia.org/wiki/Tony_Hoare)   **Tony Hoare developed the sorting algorithm quicksort in 1959–1960.He also developed Hoare logic for verifying program correctness, and the formal language communicating sequential processes (CSP) to specify the interactions of concurrent processes (including the dining philosophers problem) and the inspiration for the programming language occam.**

 -----------------------------------------------------------------------------------------------------------------------------------------------------------